neomundi-io/.github/profile/README.md

 ---

+## Privacy by Design

+Neomundi does not read your prompts.
+Neomundi does not store your responses.

+Only governance metrics are recorded: stability score, decision, timestamp, SHA-256 hash of the request.

+**Your provider key** (OpenAI, Anthropic, Mistral…) transits within your request and remains under your control.
+It is never persisted on Neomundi's side.

+**What is recorded:** score · decision · regime · cost · timestamp
+**What is never recorded:** prompt · response · provider key · personal data

+---

 ## Pilot Program

 We are selecting early adopter partners in sectors where LLM reliability is not optional: LegalTech · regulated industries · multi-LLM publishers.